benzaquenruth/data_analyst_job_postings/README.md

 - Build a personalized job recommendation engine
 - Develop a lightweight app for browsing top matches
 - Add real-time alerts for high-fit job postings

+---

+## 📁 Repository Structure

+This repository includes all the main components used to build and analyze the job market pipeline:

+### 🔄 8n8 Data Collection Workflow
+**File:** `8n8 Data Collection Workflow.md`
+Contains a visual and explanation of the n8n workflow used to automatically collect job postings.
+This is the **data ingestion layer** of the project — responsible for scraping, initial processing, and feeding the pipeline.

+### 📊 Initial Dataset
+**File:** `Job Listings Database.xlsx`
+A sample of the first job postings collected at the beginning of the project.
+- Represents the **raw structure of the data before improvements**
+- Useful for understanding how the data originally looked
+- The current pipeline includes additional enhancements and better structuring

+### 🔍 Exploratory Data Analysis (EDA)
+**File:** `01_job_market_eda.ipynb`
+Jupyter Notebook used for the **initial exploration of the dataset**.

+Includes:
+- Data cleaning and preprocessing
+- First-level analysis and aggregations
+- Identification of data quality issues
+- Early insights and visualizations

+This step was critical to:
+- Understand the dataset
+- Define normalization and transformation logic in BigQuery
+- Improve the data collection process in n8n
+- Build a more structured and scalable pipeline